 An asset that necessarily takes a substantial period of time to get ready for its intended use or sale.

-- it is probable that any future economic benefit associated with the item will flow to or from the enterprise; and
+- It is probable that any future economic benefit associated with the item will flow to or from the enterprise.

-The higher of an asset’s net selling price and its value in use.
+The higher of an asset’s fair value less cost of disposal and its value in use.

 With respect to investments in fixed-interest securities, the amount payable on the maturity date.

 Regulatory capital (RC)

 The minimum amount of capital that a bank is required to hold in order to absorb unexpected losses.
 RC is calculated using regulatory approved internal models.

 The Remuneration Committee, consisting of members of the Supervisory Board, advises the Supervisory Board on aspects such as the terms and conditions of employment of Executive Board members and senior managers of ING and its subsidiaries.
 This includes their remuneration, as well as the policies and principles that the employment terms and conditions are based on.

 The sale of a financial instrument combined with an agreement to repurchase the same instrument at a future date.

 Residential mortgage-backed security (RMBS)